sindhujak785/Excel--Sales-Analysis/README.md

 #  Customer & Market Sales Performance Analysis - Excel Report

-This project is part of the **Excel for Data Analytics** course by [Codebasics](https://www.codebasics.io/) taught by **Dhaval Patel**.
+This project is part of the **Excel for Data Analytics** course by [Codebasics](https://www.codebasics.io/).
 The goal was to analyze customer and market-wise sales performance using Excel features like Power Query, PivotTables, and DAX formulas in Power Pivot.

 ## 🔍 Project Overview